 During these financially challenging times out of province travel by District and school staff is rare and pre-approved by the Superintendent.
 Teachers may apply to the NBTA locally and provincially for travel grants.
 Budget pressure points are identified for DEC.
+The District also worked with the Internal Auditing Department of the Department of Education and Early Childhood on the audit of travel expenses.

-Since amalgamation (2012), Districts have not been audited so we do not have a statement that has a qualified opinion attached to it.
+Since amalgamation (2012), Districts have not been audited at year end so we do not have a statement that has a qualified opinion attached to it.
 With the new Communication Policy of the DEC, the budget updates and final report are posted on the ASD-S website.
 The year end final report will require a qualifying statement that indicates the statement is "unaudited."